 The Makeup Jizo was featured in this video about unusual things to do in Tokyo.
 It appears around the 0:23 mark.

-See also Itsukushima Shrine
+See also Kadota Inari: A Shrine of Curses?

 Other Unique Jizo